This section provides you with information on what to expect at computer-based testing centers during the administration of a certification exam.

 - If you arrive after your appointment time, you may not be admitted to the exam.

-- Familiarize yourself with the location of the test center, parking and nearby restaurants prior to exam day.
+- Familiarize yourself with the location of the Pearson Professional Center, parking and nearby restaurants prior to exam day.

-- Your confirmation e-mail will provide driving directions to the test center.
+- Your confirmation e-mail will provide driving directions to the Pearson Professional Center.
 You should use these directions as they could contain specific instructions.

 What Identification Will I Need?

-When you arrive at the test center, you will need to present primary and secondary identification.
+When you arrive at the Pearson Professional Center, you will need to present primary and secondary identification.
 Candidates without both valid primary and secondary ID may not be admitted to the exam.

 - Primary ID: A current government-issued form of ID that contains both your signature and a recent photograph.
 A valid driver's license, passport or state identification card is acceptable.
 Note: Any form of ID issued by the following governments cannot be used as a primary ID, per U.S. government regulations: Cuba, Iran, North Korea, Sudan, and Syria.